 All registered sex offenders are registered and listed on both a national and state sex offender database.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view these listings online, but bear in mind that you won’t get the exact address, just the address block they live on.

 Court Records are public records and available to anyone.
 Court Records include a case file that includes a docket sheet and all documents filed in your court case.
 You can access court records on the website, or at the Kitsap County Clerk of Court office where the case was filed.

 Every state maintains records of people’s criminal past.
 These state databases are linked together and you can track criminal convictions from any other state.
-You are able to go to courthouse and check in person, or check the website.
+You are able to go to the courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 - DUI or DWI.